 All that exists and all that happens in this universe comes ultimately from the hand of God.
 This we should understand from our consideration of natural revelation (see Romans 1:20-21).
 It is God who gives us “life, and breath, and all things” (Acts 17:25).

-We are further taught in Holy Scripture that all things were made by the Word of God, the Lord Jesus Christ himself, and so “without him was not any thing made that was made”—and that he is now “upholding all things by the word of his power” (John 1:3; Hebrews 1:3).
+We are further taught in the Bible that all things were made by the Word of God, the Lord Jesus Christ himself, and so “without him was not any thing made that was made” (John 1:3).
+And we are taught that Christ is now “upholding all things by the word of his power” (Hebrews 1:3).

-It is evidently God’s will to apply the manifold the spiritual, physical and eternal life that Christ’s redemption has accomplished for his people in a similar way as the manifold spiritual, physical and eternal death has been (an is being) “passed upon all men” (Romans 5:12)1:
+It is evidently God’s will to apply the full spiritual, physical and eternal life that Christ’s redemption has accomplished for his people in a similar way as the spiritual, physical and eternal death has been (an is being) “passed upon all men”1 (Romans 5:12):

 While it is in the heart of fallen human beings, and often in their minds and lips, to accuse God of injustice—let us never forget that “The Lord is righteous in all his ways, and holy in all his works” (Psalm 145:17).
 This must include what is happening in this world under his sustaining providence.

-Therefore afflictions and physical death serve another purpose for the Lord’s people.
+Therefore, physical afflictions and death2 serve another purpose for the Lord’s people.
 They are not an unnecessary part of God’s providence for them; God always works these miseries for their good (Romans 8:28).